openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

       conda update --all

-3. Install the OpenVINO™ Runtime package:
+3. Install the OpenVINO Runtime package:

    .. code-block:: sh